 Understanding the status of the community's health can help inform policies related to recreation and fitness.
 Robert Wood Johnson Foundation's County Health Rankings and Roadmaps provided annual insight on the general health of national, state, and county populations.
 Solano County ranked 24th of 58 California Counties for Health Outcomes.
-The health ranking gauged the public health of the population based on "how long people live and how healthy people feel while alive," coupled with ranking factors including healthy behaviors, clinical care, social and economic, and physical environment factors.1 cognitive difficulty, ambulatory difficulty, self-care difficulty, and/or independent living difficulty.
+The health ranking gauged the public health of the population based on "how long people live and how healthy people feel while alive," coupled with ranking factors including healthy behaviors, clinical care, social and economic, and physical environment factors.1 more resident living with some sort of hearing difficulty, vision difficulty, cognitive difficulty, ambulatory difficulty, self-care difficulty, and/or independent living difficulty.
 This is higher than the state (23.45%) and national average (25.49%), confirming the necessity of inclusive programming and ADA transition plans for parks and facilities.